gitsmurf2021/pgr-kont-oppgave2/readme.md

 Make sure you have these apis enabled in your Project:

-Cloud Storage,  Google Container registry, Cloud Run Api
+Cloud Storage, Compute engine api, Identity and Access Management (IAM) API

 *Go to APIs & services->Dashboard and add them one by one by clicking **+ ENABLE APIS AND SERVICES***